A More Intentional Way to Experience a Napa Valley Wedding

 They should feel like you.

-• Thoughtful composition
+Thoughtful composition

-• A calm presence behind the camera
+A calm, steady presence behind the camera

-Not exaggerated poses.
+Not exaggerated posing.

 Not constant instruction.

-Not pressure to emote.
+Not pressure to perform.

-The most refined images often come from quiet moments — a hand held tightly, a soft exhale, a glance that isn’t for anyone else.
+a hand held tightly, a soft exhale, a glance that isn’t for anyone else.

 Those are the moments introverts naturally give.